Physics-informed neural networks for one-dimensional sound field predictions with parameterized sources and impedance boundaries: Conclusion and future work

-A novel method is presented for predicting the sound field in a 1D domain for impedance boundaries and parameterized moving sources using PINNs.
-PINNs have previously been applied in many different areas, but never in room acoustics taking impedance boundaries into account.
+A novel method is presented for predicting the sound field in a 1D domain for impedance boundaries and parameterized moving Gaussian sources using PINNs.
 A coupled system of differential equations, consisting of the governing physical equations and a system of ODEs predicting the accumulators of the ADEs, was used for training the PINN.
-The equations for the ADEs depend only on time $t$, but were parameterized to also taking boundary and source positions into account, yielding a very flexible implementation.
-The results are promising, with relative mean errors below 2\%/0.2 dB within a -60dB range for all cases.
+The equations for the ADEs depend only on time $t$ but were parameterized to take boundary and source positions into account, yielding a very flexible implementation.
+The results are promising, with relative mean errors below 2\%/0.2 dB for all cases.
 The approach taken by learning a compact surrogate model that is inexpensive to evaluate at runtime shows potential to overcome current numerical methods' limitations in modeling flexible scenes, such as moving sources.

-Future research should look to expand into 2D and 3D for realistic scenarios: convergence is slow, possibly taking three orders of magnitude more time to calculate than standard numerical methods.
-This is partly due to the need for fairly large amounts of grid points with 70\% of the points located at the initial time step and at boundaries, which is needed to precisely enforce the initial/boundary conditions.
-Moreover, due to the physical shape of the traveling waves, the ratio between zero and non-zero pressure values is a challenge for the global optimization step used for training PINNs -- this ratio gets even worse when going up in frequency or increasing the domain size.
-Therefore, learning the network to focus on areas of interest could be beneficial -- solving the acoustic wave equation in the frequency domain could also overcome this limitation.
-Using architectures taking (discrete) time-dependence into account instead of optimizing the entire spatio-temporal domain at once might also improve the learning rate and produce more precise results.
-In ongoing work, more complex benchmarks will be considered.
+Compared to standard numerical methods, the PINN method takes up to three orders of magnitude more time to converge.
+Therefore, to solve realistic problems in 3D, the convergence rate needs to be improved.
+This is partly due to the need for fairly large amounts of grid points with 70\% of the points located at the initial time step and at boundaries where also penalty weights are needed for balancing each loss term.
+Formulating an ansatz imposing initial and boundary conditions directly could overcome this problem\cite{Sukumar2021}.
+Also, considering other architectures taking (discrete) time-dependence into account instead of optimizing the entire spatio-temporal domain at once might improve the learning rate and produce more precise results.
+Moreover, we have observed challenges in the global optimizer for a larger domain size and/or by increasing the frequency due to the ratio between zero and non-zero pressure values.
+Domain decomposition methods \cite{Shukla2021} have been introduced to overcome this limitation.
+In ongoing work, more complex benchmarks are being considered.